oracle/pgql-lang/spec/pgql-1.1-spec.md

 The following is the list of keywords in PGQL.

 ```
-PATH, SELECT, WHERE, AS, WITH, ORDER, GROUP, BY, ASC, DESC, LIMIT, OFFSET, AND, OR, NOT, true, false, null
+true, false
 ```

 There are certain restrictions when using keywords as variable or property name:

 - Keywords cannot be used as a variable name.
-- Keywords can only be used as a property name, if quotations are used when accessing the property: `SELECT * WHERE (n) -> (m), n.'GROUP' = 'managers'`
+- Keywords can only be used as a property name, if quotations are used when accessing the property: `SELECT * MATCH (n) -> (m), n.'true' = 'managers'`

 Finally, keywords are not case-sensitive.
 For example, `SELECT`, `Select` and `sELeCt`, are all valid.